sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ## Security

-> In accordance with the software license, nothing in this section establishes indemnification, a warranty, assumption of liability, etc. Use this software entirely at your own risk.
+> In accordance with the software license, nothing in this document establishes indemnification, a warranty, assumption of liability, etc. Use this software entirely at your own risk.
 You are encouraged to review the source code.